phax/peppol-commons/README.md

 ## peppol-commons

-Java library with shared PEPPOL components.
+Java library with shared Peppol components.
 It contains the basic algorithms.
 Since v7 this depends on the `peppol-id` submodule.

 Make sure to run `mvn generate-sources` before using it in the IDE.
 The additional code is created in `target/generated-sources/xjc`.